mvan231/Scriptable/Upcoming Calendar Indicator/readme.md

 This is an example of what v1.3 could look like.
 ![new example image]( https://i.imgur.com/iUci7ty.jpg)

-This is an example of what v1.5 could look like with a base color set to red.
+This is an example of what v1.5 could look like with a base color set to red and using the 24hr time display.
 ![v1.5 example](https://i.imgur.com/CORi5YL.jpg)